Tracycccc/tracy-data-visualization/Final project part II.md

 #### Implementation plan
 - Search for most recent data about the visualizations
+- Compare the current diet composition to a standard diet
 - Add Chinese obesity visualization.
 Start with "Chinese are getting overweight" statement and then follow with reasons from the perspective of diet composition.

 ### Next step